gribscan/gribscan/README.md

 ### building a dataset

-After all the index files have been created, a common dataset can be assembled based on the information in the index file.
+After all the index files have been created, a common dataset can be assembled based on the information in the index files.
 The assembled dataset will be written outin a [fsspec ReferenceFileSystem](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.implementations.reference.ReferenceFileSystem) compatible JSON file, which internally builds a [zarr](https://zarr.readthedocs.io/en/stable/index.html)-group structure.

 ```bash
 gribscan-build *.index -o dataset.json --prefix <path prefix to referenced grib files>